 - Convergence (voice/data, fixed/wireless/mobile).

-Following more than a decade of civil war, Sierra Leone has enjoyed peace, stability and rapid economic growth since 2002.
+Following more than a decade of civil war, Sierra Leone has since 2002 enjoyed stability and rapid economic growth.
 The country’s traditional telecommunications infrastructure has suffered damage and neglect, but the mobile sector has experienced excellent growth with competition between five GSM networks.
 Some consolidation has taken place when one network ceased operations and the market’s number two acquired the number four.
 Additional mobile licences have been issued but not all operators have launched services.

 - Privatisation of national telco in progress;

 - International gateway monopoly under review;

 - First ever international fibre optic submarine cable has reached the country;

 - New mobile networks expected to launch following market consolidation;

 - Mobile quality of service and pricing under review.